440c/kitty/README.md

-# kitty cat!
+# Kitty

+## Features
-i'll resume this project at a later date.
+- This project will be resumed at a later date.
+- It will have a open api to view profiles etc...